SasanLabs/SasanCiphers/docs/SimpleDegree3LFSR.md

 There is something called Primitive polynomials, so if XOR configuration is as per primitive polynomials then we get the maximum length cycle.

 [Code for 3 Flip Flop Setup](https://github.com/SasanLabs/SasanCiphers/blob/master/src/org/sasanlabs/ciphers/stream/random/SimpleDegree3LFSR.java)

+## Cryptanalysis of LFSR  ##
+- Using large number of Flip Flops can give a Statistically Secure Pseudo Random Number sequence but it is not cryptographically secure.